imlavaraju/Book-store-MERN_STACK/README.md

   - `POST /books/post/book` - Add a new book
   - `PUT /books/update/book/:id` - Update a book by ID
   - `POST /books/delete/book/:id` - Delete a book by ID
+## Note
+The given Books data is from ChatGpt whether it is correct data or not ,i'm using data from my project work